sachinm001/PaaS-Serverless-Arch/Hands-on lab/05-Explore-your-data-in-Azure-Cosmos-DB.md

    SELECT VALUE COUNT(1) FROM c WHERE c.exported = false
    ```

 1. Execute the query (2) and observe the results (3).
-In our case, we have 906 processed documents that need to be exported.
+The number of processed documents that need to be exported may vary.

    ![In the Query window, the previously defined SQL query displays.
 Under Results, the number 906 is highlighted.](media/execute-query-cosomosdb.png 'Query 1 tab')